 If you’re in week eight and you feel lost, it’s not too late.
 I’ve helped students go from a D to a C+ with three weeks of focused work.
 It’s uncomfortable, but it’s possible if you put the time in.

-• Use old common exams early and often, under real exam conditions
+Use old common exams early and often, under real timed conditions.
+That’s your best exam prep.

-• Go to Week in Review; use the MLC
+Go to Week in Review and use the MLC — they’re free and built specifically for MATH 152.

-• Build an integration decision tree and drill it
+Build an integration decision flowchart and drill it until choosing the right technique is automatic.

-• Start exam prep 7 days out, not 1
+Start exam prep 7 days out, not the night before.
+Two timed old exams beats ten hours of re-reading.